micag2025/Agentic_AI_Developer_Certification-Project_1/Project_Publication.md

    source .venv/bin/activate       # Linux / macOS
    .\.venv\Scripts\activate      # Windows
    ```
-4. Set your environment variables:
+3. Set your environment variables:
    ```
    OPEN_API_KEY=your_open_api_key_here
    ```
-8. Install dependencies:
+4. Install dependencies:
    ```bash
    pip install -r requirements.txt
    ```
-9. Run locally the tool on the [sample dataset of the ReadyTensor publications](https://drive.google.com/drive/folders/1HAqLXL2W-sh8hqoBb1iSauJ_0wZVRxB9).
+5. Run locally the tool on the [sample dataset of the ReadyTensor publications](https://drive.google.com/drive/folders/1HAqLXL2W-sh8hqoBb1iSauJ_0wZVRxB9).
     _Note_ The sample dataset is available also under the "Models" section of the publication.

 ## Usage Examples
 The assistant (this tool?) is built to help users explore and understand publications in TensorFlow.
-Below are several usage examples of the RAG-powered AI assistant for a  Tensor Publication Explorer.
+Below are several usage examples of the RAG-powered AI assistant for a  Tensor Publication Explorer and their code snippet and output are available in the GitHub repository.
 - _Get summaries of a paper or topic_  : e.g. What’s this publication about?
 - _Chat with a specific paper_         : e.g. What models or tools were used?, Any limitations or assumptions?